What is a Birth Center?

 A health care facility where childbirth and other health services are provided.

 The birth center is based in the community and is not a hospital.
 It is a connected piece of the local health care system.

 Care is provided by midwives and promotes wellness, prevention, safety, appropriate medical intervention and cost-effectiveness.

 The birth center supports natural and physiologic birth.

-Respectful education and support for clients and their families are essential components of the care provided at the birth center.
+Respectful education and support of clients and their families are essential components of the care provided at the birth center.

-The right for clients to make informed choices about their health care and their baby’s health care is honored at the birth center.
+Clients’ rights to make informed choices about their health care and their baby’s health care are honored at the birth center.

 For more information about Birth Centers in the United States visit the American Association of Birth Centers: https://www.birthcenters.org/